build-trust/ockam/tools/scripts/release/README.md

 - Create Github release as draft with built binaries and NIFs
 - Release Ockam docker image with a draft tag
 - Bump Homebrew version and create a pull request for review in /homebrew-ockam repository
-- Bump Terraform version and create a pull request for review in /terraform-provider-ockam repository
-- Create Terraform draft release in /terraform-provider-ockam repository
 - Update Command manual
 - Update Ockam documentation repository